Jeanne Weber: Early life

 Weber was born in a small fishing village in western France, which she left for Paris at age 14, working various menial jobs until she married in 1893.
 Her husband was an alcoholic, and two of their three children died in 1905.
-By then Weber, residing in a seedy Paris tenement with her husband and their seven-year-old son, was also drinking heavily.
+By then, Weber, residing in a seedy Paris tenement with her husband and their seven-year-old son, was also drinking heavily.

 Murders

 On 2 March 1905, Weber was babysitting for her sister-in-law when one of the woman's two daughters — 18-month-old Georgette — suddenly "fell ill" and died.
 Strange bruises on her neck were ignored by the examining physician, and Weber was welcomed back to babysit on 11 March.
-Two-year-old Suzanne did not survive the visit, but a doctor blamed the second death on unexplained "convulsions."
+Two-year-old Suzanne did not survive the visit, but a doctor blamed the second death on unexplained "convulsions”.

-On 25 March, Weber was babysitting her brother's seven-year-old daughter Germaine when the girl suffered a sudden attack of "choking," complete with red marks on her throat.
-The child survived that episode, but she was less fortunate the following day, when Weber returned.
-Diphtheria was blamed for her death, and for that of Weber's son Marcel just four days later.
+On 25 March, Weber was babysitting her brother's seven-year-old daughter, Germaine, when the girl suffered a sudden attack of "choking” complete with red marks on her throat.
+The child survived that episode but she was less fortunate the following day when Weber returned.
+Diphtheria was blamed for her death, and for that of Weber's son, Marcel, just four days later.
 Once again, the tell-tale marks of strangulation were ignored.

-On 5 April 1905, Weber invited two of her sisters-in-law to dinner, and remained home with her 10-year-old nephew Maurice while the other women went out shopping.
-They returned prematurely to find Maurice gasping on the bed, his throat mottled with bruises, and Jeanne standing over him with a crazed expression on her face.
-Charges were filed, and Weber's trial opened on 29 January 1906, with the prosecution alleging eight murders, including all three of Weber's own children and two others — Lucie Aleandre and Marcel Poyatos — who had died while in her care.
-It was alleged that Weber killed her son in March to throw suspicion off herself, but she was being defended by brilliant defense lawyer Henri-Robert, and jurors were reluctant to believe the worst about a grieving mother.
+On 5 April 1905, Weber invited two of her sisters-in-law to dinner, and remained home with her 10-year-old nephew, Maurice, while the other women went out shopping.
+They returned prematurely to find Maurice gasping on the bed, his throat mottled with bruises and Jeanne standing over him with a crazed expression on her face.
+Charges were filed and Weber's trial opened on 29 January 1906, with the prosecution alleging eight murders, including all three of Weber's own children and two others — Lucie Aleandre and Marcel Poyatos — who had died while in her care.
+It was alleged that Weber killed her son in March to throw suspicion off herself, but she was being defended by a brilliant defence lawyer, Henri-Robert, and jurors were reluctant to believe the worst about a grieving mother.
 She was acquitted on 6 February.